 - Species Delineation

 I worked on a method that delineate species from a genetic dataset (aligned sequences) and propose partitions into a priori species.
 The method was develop in collaboration with N Puilandre (MNHN), A Lambert (UPMC, UFR Maths) and S Brouillet (ABI).
 The Automatic Barcod Gap Discovery method (ABGD) can be used from here.
 We are working on a new version of the method.

 I analyze HIV populations to decipher their evolution during the infection.
 This project is a collaboration with J Wakeley and Coffin lab.
 People from the latter lab sample blood from infected patients at different time points after the infection.
 We developed tools to analyze serial in addressing two major questions.
 (1) When can we a asses that populations from two time points look different?
 To adress this question, we used a non-parametric test for panmixia.
 We set up a online version of the test.
 (2) Can we characterize and quantify the effects of drug treatment?

 - Coding SSRs

-I have worked with E. Loire and then M. Mapierre on the coding SSRs, SSRs that are lcoated on coding sequences.
+I have worked with E. Loire and then M. Lapierre on the coding SSRs, that are located on coding sequences.
 Using a phylogenetic and more recently polymorphisms, we have been estimating their selective cost.